-There have been no loan movements between stages during the period.
+All loan and ECL movements between stages during the period are detailed in Note 6.

 The Fund uses forward-looking information that is available without undue cost or effort in its assessment of SICR as well as in its measurement of ECL.
 The Fund uses external and internal information to generate a possible forecast scenarios.
 The external information used includes registered New Zealand banks historic data published by Reserve Bank of New Zealand.